-The presence of organic materials in make-up water can have a detrimental influence on makeup water treatment plant operation.
+The presence of organic materials in makeup water and return condensate can have a detrimental influence on makeup water treatment plant operation.
 Some organic materials reaching the steam-water circuit may cause the formation of deposits that impact on heat transfer and may generate potentially corrosive degradation products.

 Measurement of general levels of organic contaminants is achieved by oxidation to carbon dioxide.
 The total organic carbon, TOC, is then quantified from the resultant increase in carbon dioxide.
 The technique is non-specific, providing no definitive information on the nature or source of the organic materials present.